lojames/Yawp/README.md

 # On the Discrepencies in Miles per Longitude at Different Latitudes

-Due to the nature of significantly varying miles per longitude depending on latitude, both the Haversine (spherical trigonometry) and Vincenty forumulas were investigated for miles per longitude conversion.
+Due to the nature of significantly varying miles per longitude depending on latitude, both the Haversine (spherical trigonometry) and Vincenty formulas were investigated for miles per longitude conversion.
+The Haversine approach assumes the Earth is a sphere while the Vincenty approach considers Earth's ellipsoidal shape.
+Ultimately there is a execution time vs accuracy trade off where Haversine is faster and Vincenty is more accurate.

+For testing, each trial consisted of generating random coordinates from somewhere in the United states, determining the execution time of each approach, and computing the percent difference in the values.
 Since latitude is fixed, the Haversine was reduced to a simple spherical trigonometric conversion.
-Due to the complexity of Vincenty's formula, the Vincenty implementation was not reduced (which could significantly cut down on execution time).
+The Vincenty implementation was not reduced (which could significantly cut down on execution time).

-For testing, each trial consisted of generating random coordinates from somewhere in the United states and getting the execution time of each approach.
+The average percent difference was consistently less than 1 percent at .813%.
 The Vincenty approach took an average of anywhere between 6 to 23 times longer with each average consisting of 100000 trials.
-While the difference in execution time maay seem significant, the execution time of Vincenty's algorithm is still a small fraction of a millisecond.
+While the difference in execution time may seem significant, the execution time of Vincenty's algorithm is still a small fraction of a millisecond.
 The code for the testing simulation follows.

 ```
 num_trials = 100000
 vincenty_total_time = 0
 haversine_total_time = 0
+percent_difference_total = 0
 (0...num_trials).each do |i|
   lat1 = 32.518000
   lat2 = 47.315658